Juvenile Reentry Grant

 County probation departments are invited to subscribe to the above JRG email list to receive annual reminders for county JRG reporting.

-- 2020-2021 Juvenile Reentry Grant Reporting Template - Linkopens EXCEL file
+- 2021-2022 Juvenile Reentry Grant Reporting Templateopens EXCEL file (This report is due annually on August 1st)

 The WIC codes further specify that “The funding provided under this chapter is intended to provide payment in full for all local government costs of the supervision, programming, education, incarceration or any other cost resulting from persons discharged from custody or held in local facilities pursuant to the provisions of this act.”